pagliares/simulation-manager/README.md

-# simulation-manager
+# Simulation Manager

-Repository with a Java library named  SimulationManager aiming to support the development of Discrete Event Simulation (DES) simulation programs based on an extended version of Activity Cycle Diagrams (ACD)
+Repository with a Java library named SimulationManager aiming to support the development of Discrete Event Simulation (DES) programs based on an extended version of Activity Cycle Diagrams (ACD)